niclim/graphite/README.md

-# word-reader
+# graphite
-Something to read words!
+Something that reads words and graphs it and stuff